 Alton Ching, DPT, OMT, MSPT

-Dr. Alton Ching established Advance Physical Therapy, Inc. in 2007 with the goal of building a community of specialized clinicians dedicated to providing the highest level of physical therapy care, education, and outreach to the community.
+Dr. Alton Ching founded Advance Physical Therapy, Inc. in 2007 with the vision of creating a community of specialized clinicians committed to delivering the highest quality physical therapy care, education, and outreach to the community.

-Dr. Ching has extensive experience in human biomechanics, anatomy, and exercise physiology after earning his Bachelors of Science degree in Exercise Science from UC Davis in 1995 and Masters in Physical Therapy degree from the University of the Pacific in 1998.
-He continued his advanced training and completed his doctoral residency and board certification in Orthopedic Manual Therapy (OMT) in 2002 from the Ola Grimsby Institute and received his Doctor of Physical Therapy degree (DPT) in 2003 from the Ola Grimsby Institute.
+Dr. Ching brings a wealth of expertise in human biomechanics, anatomy, and exercise physiology.
+He earned his Bachelor of Science in Exercise Science from UC Davis in 1995, followed by a Master’s in Physical Therapy from the University of the Pacific in 1998.
+He further advanced his training, completing his doctoral residency and board certification in Orthopedic Manual Therapy (OMT) in 2002 at the Ola Grimsby Institute, and receiving his Doctor of Physical Therapy (DPT) degree from the same institute in 2003.

-Dr. Ching served as a research consultant with the UC Davis Medical Center and the Orthopedic Surgery physicians on improving surgical techniques focused on “Pedicle Screw Salvage and Repair of Lumbar Vertebral Fractures.”
-He presented the clinical findings at local and regional Orthopedic Surgery consortiums and developed rehabilitation programs to treat patients following lumbar fracture surgery.
+Dr. Ching served as a research consultant at UC Davis Medical Center, collaborating with orthopedic surgeons to improve surgical techniques for “Pedicle Screw Salvage and Repair of Lumbar Vertebral Fractures.”
+He presented these clinical findings at local and regional orthopedic surgery conferences and developed rehabilitation programs for post-surgery lumbar fracture patients.

-He has developed cardiac rehabilitation programs for post-operative care and maintenance programs for Phase I to Phase III patients at the UC Davis Adult Fitness Center and at California Pacific Medical Center in San Francisco.
+He also developed cardiac rehabilitation programs for post-operative care, as well as maintenance programs for patients at the UC Davis Adult Fitness Center and California Pacific Medical Center in San Francisco.

-Dr. Ching has served as the rehabilitation and ergonomics consultant for UCSF Millberry Fitness Center and for their staff of athletic trainers, personal trainers, and administrators.
+In addition, Dr. Ching served as a rehabilitation and ergonomics consultant for UCSF Millberry Fitness Center, working with their team of athletic trainers, personal trainers, and administrators.

-He has been involved with establishing outpatient physical therapy practices specializing in orthopedic manual therapy in the Bay Area.
-He has established consultative relationships with biotechnology, sports medicine, nutrition and corporate companies.
-He continues to provide workshops for preventive injury care and screening for medical groups, physicians, Team in Training, corporations in Silicon Valley, sports teams, school institutions, and the local community.
+With experience in establishing outpatient physical therapy practices specializing in orthopedic manual therapy in the Bay Area, Dr. Ching has forged consultative relationships with biotechnology, sports medicine, nutrition, and corporate companies.
+He continues to offer workshops on injury prevention, care, and screening for medical groups, physicians, Silicon Valley corporations, sports teams, schools, and the local community.

 Deanne Smith, DPT, MPT, COMT, MS